 - Protection: Children clearly want to be safe online.
 Their concerns include grooming and kidnapping (“We should not show our location.
 Anyone can track you.
 We should not trust anyone on the internet.
 We should not add strangers on the internet,” a child in Pakistan said).
 But they also seem to be aware of the more common social-emotional risks: “Internet violence is a type of psychological violence via messages, social media etc.,” said a 13-year-old girl in Croatia.
 “It is a lot worse than physical violence, because it leaves much deeper scars.”

 The researchers conclude that “children want – and need – to be a part of the digital world; not just as users … but as creators, decision-makers and citizens, both now and in the future.”
-Thankfully, some of the wishes and needs expressed here will just come with time, as children become teachers, tech workers and policymakers themselves.
-But how wonderful would it be if we helped them?
+Thankfully, some of the wishes and needs expressed here will just come with time, as children become parents, teachers, tech workers and policymakers themselves.
+But how wonderful would it be if we actually helped them right now?
 If we could fear, block and monitor their tech use less and mentor them more?
-If we could set household, school, corporate and government policy that balances their participation and protection rights and – where protection is concerned – focused as much on their internal safeguards as the external ones that will protect them for a lifetime?
+If we could set household, school, corporate and government policy that balances their participation and protection rights and – where protection is concerned – focused as much on their internal safeguards, which will protect them for a lifetime, as on external ones?

 - General Comment 25’s full text can be downloaded here, and its Explanatory Notes, with “tangible, real-world examples which illuminate [its] provisions” here.

 - Child Rights Connect on the significance of General Comments

 - “Children and young people’s participation is necessary for effective and respectful protection, as required by the United Nations (UN) Convention on the Rights of the Child” in “Children’s rights to participation and protection in international development and humanitarian interventions: nurturing a dialogue” in the International Journal on Human Rights, 2017